 Did you notice the subtle but important leap we just made?

-We observed that the obvious typing of Ω, which entails typing γ, seems to run into serious problems.
-From that, however, we jumped to the conclusion that this type cannot be written as any finite string, for which we’ve given only an intuition, not a proof.
+Because type-checking follows by recurring on sub-terms, to type Ω, we have to be able to type ω and then combine its type to obtain one for Ω. But, as we’ve seen, typing ω seems to run into serious problems.
+From that, however, we jumped to the conclusion that ω’s type cannot be written as any finite string, for which we’ve given only an intuition, not a proof.
 In fact, something even stranger is true: in the type system we’ve defined so far, we cannot type Ω at all!

-This is a strong statement, but we can actually say something much
+This is a strong statement, but it follows from something even

 stronger.
 The typed language we have so far has a property